jowharshamshiri/ws/docs/scrap-guide.md

 scrap clean --days 1          # Remove items older than 1 day

 # Preview what would be removed (dry run)
-scrap clean --days 30 --dry-run
+scrap clean --days 30 --verbose

 # Remove ALL items from .scrap folder
 scrap purge